mozilla/mozilla-reports/projects/app_update_out_of_date.kp/knowledge.md

 is_able_to_apply_true_rdd = is_able_to_apply_rdd.filter(lambda p: p[0] == True).values().cache()
 ```
 Create an RDD of out of date telemetry pings that have and don't have
-the application.update.enabled preference set to True / False along
+application update enabled via policy along with a dictionary of the
-with a dictionary of the count of True and False.
+count of True and False.

 ```python